Theano/libgpuarray/doc/installation.rst

 ::

-  python -c "import pygpu;pygpu.test()"
+  DEVICE="<test device>" python -c "import pygpu;pygpu.test()"

-By default it will attempt to run the test on 'opencl0:0'.
-To use a different device set the environment variable DEVICE or GPUARRAY_DEVICE to the desired device name.
 See the documentation for :py:meth:`pygpu.gpuarray.init` for more details on the syntax of the device name.

 The test script prints the device name of the chosen device so that you can confirm which device it is running on.